 Good Friday is a blustery winter day.
 It’s almost April.
 Our big stadium concert is next month.
 All I can worry about is confession.
 It has been years.
 How do you tell a priest that they’re wrong about sex and drugs and rock n roll?
 Is Teen Jesus just total heresy?
 What about sex without love.
 What about incest or was it really molestation?
 What about fighting?
 I have a long list.

 We have bagels and lox for breakfast.
 Jack looks at me, watching my anxiety climb.

 “What’s up, butt fuck?” he asks.
 Everyone laughs.

 “His panties are in a twist about his Nazi dad coming in this morning and ruining all the fun,” Iggy guesses.

 “Naw.
 Dad’s been cool lately.
 He just hates it when the Stones pay for everything,” I demur.

 “He does?
 “Jack seems surprised.

 “Don’t worry.
-He’ll figure it out with your dad.”
+He’ll work it out with your dad.”

 “Well, what’s wrong?”

 “Jeez, Tim.
 You worry too much.
 He’s the coolest about confession.
 It’s more like asking him if what you thought was so bad is really a sin.”

 “Now’s no time for doubts, man,” Michael pipes up.

 After another cup of coffee, I feel better.
 It’s already nine.
 The plane gets in at nine-thirty.
 We plan to meet in midtown at the Waldorf Astoria by ten.
 Good Friday Mass is at noon.
 Jack and I plan to grab Father Frank and do our confessions right away.
 We swear we won’t skip the bad parts, pretending we’ve truly confessed.
 We go back to the Chelsea for wake and bake.
 Iggy and Robby are still pretty woozy.
 They figure that bong hits will perk themselves up.
 They’re wrong.
 Iggy goes back to bed.
 We dress Robby, putting dark glasses on him, so no one can see how out of it he is.
 We need him tonight to do monkey madness at CBGB’s.
 I’m over worrying about things I can’t control.